 MET AD 765: Management in a Changing Environment

-The relationship between organizations and the larger social environment.
-Focuses on means for monitoring, analyzing, and interpreting the social environment; the effects of public policy on organizations; the development of management skills to anticipate and respond to social changes.
+The relationship between contemporary American organizations and their larger social and ethical environment.
+Through cases, stakeholder analysis, and current issues, this course focuses on analyzing and interpreting the social environment, the effects of public policy on organizations and their social responsibility, and the managerial skills needed to anticipate and respond to emerging social issues.

 MET AD 767: Culture and Development

 Today the tourist industry is global in respect to the tourists wishes and destinations, i.e., tourists travel to other countries in part to learn about their peoples and cultures.
 To meet this large and expanding market many tourist companies have become either multinational or have formed working alliances with companies in other countries.
 This necessitates the need of people working in the tourist industry to have an understanding of cultures beyond their own.
 In this course we will examine different cultures and see how culture has affected economic, social, political and artistic development and its relationship to multi-national commerce and the tourist industry.
 Among the cultures to be examined will be: Western Europe, America, Middle East, and Sub-Saharan Africa.

 MET AD 769: Cultural Tourism and the Art and Festival Industries